 What got me into product marketing was using creative thinking to solve go-to-market problems.
 Over time it became my calling.
 And the longer I did it, the more I realized that the work that actually moves people is specific, human and authentic.
 It doesn’t feel like the polished slop that we encounter these days.

-AI helps me work faster.
-It doesn’t decide what good looks like.
+Moreover, I see AI as a powerful tool.
+It helps me work faster and avoid errors but it doesn’t decide what good looks like.
 That part stays mine.

 This approach is grounded in principles I’ve built over a decade of doing this work.
-If you want to see how I think about it, I’ve written about it here.
+I’ve written more about it here.

 Systems